FLIR/Lepton/docs/BeagleBoneBlackGuide.md

     - `CONFIG_VIDEOBUF2_DMA_CONTIG=m`,

+        + NOTE: To enable this in kernel 5.X, enable the `Deinterlace support` option as a module in the `Memory-to-memory multimedia devices` menu, or set `CONFIG_VIDEO_MEM2MEM_DEINTERLACE=m` in the .config file.

     - `CONFIG_VIDEOBUF2_VMALLOC=m`

     (These can also be set to `=y`, to skip the requirement to load these modules before loading the Lepton module).

+* Depending on the boot scripts available inside the root FS, it may be necessary to build libcomposite as a module.
+If the USB net device is not appearing, try changing it to a module by setting `CONFIG_USB_CONFIGFS=m`.

 The instructions for building the kernel found at
 <https://eewiki.net/display/linuxonarm/BeagleBone+Black#BeagleBoneBlack-TIBSP>